Best King Size Mattresses of 2023

 Medium firm: 6/10

 The Helix Midnight Luxe is built for durability from the bottom up, starting with the DuraDense Foam Base Layer topped by a layer of 1,000 individually wrapped pocket coils.
-This foundation helps provide support and stability while the top four layers focus on comfort, pressure relief, and cooling.
-In Mattress Advisor testing, it earns a 9/10 durability score due to this balance of structure, support, and comfort.
+This foundation helps provide a support and stable base, while the top four layers supply pressure relief and cooling.
+In Mattress Advisor testing, the Midnight Luxe earns a 9/10 durability score due to this balance of structure, support, and comfort.

 Best Mattress for Heavy People